 - Develop a public presentation to be given at one campus-based location and one community-based location

-- Advise Environmental Humanities students on their master’s project, community engaged learning, activism, and job opportunities
+- Advise Environmental Humanities students on community engaged learning, activism, and job opportunities via office hours and classroom/lecture appearances

 - Bridge the gap between the academy and community